pholser/junit-quickcheck/README.md

 theory parameter counts against the sample size, but will meet some expectations that assumptions would otherwise have tested.

+`boolean` and `enum` theory parameters can be annotated with `@ValuesOf` to force the generation to run through every value in the type's domain, instead of choosing an element from the domain at random every time.
+This also effectively dictates the sample size for the parameter.

+    enum Ternary { YES, NO, MAYBE }

+    @RunWith(Theories.class)
+    public class TheoriesOfSmallDomains {
+        @Theory public void hold(@ForAll @ValuesOf boolean b, @ForAll @ValuesOf Ternary t) {
+            // sample sizes of 2 and 3, respectively.
+Each combination of potential values will be generated.
+        }
+    }

 ##### Constraint expressions

 Constraint expressions enable you to filter the values that reach a theory parameter.
 Mark a theory parameter already